hanslhansl/loop-to-constant/README.md

 $\gt c$ can be transformed to $\ge c + 1$ because we are dealing with integers.

-So we are looking at integers which are greater than or equal than both $a$ as well as $c + 1$ meaning they need to be $\ge max(a, c + 1)$.
+So we are looking at integers which are greater than or equal to both $a$ as well as $c + 1$ meaning they need to be $\ge max(a, c + 1)$.
 Therefor, the example becomes
 ```
 for i in range(max(a, c + 1), b):
     r += i
 ```
-That's a for loop over a summand and as mentioned in [Merging an if statement into a for loop](#transforming-a-for-loop-over-a-summand) we can let Sympy do the rest.
+That's a for loop over an arithmetic expression and as mentioned [before](#transforming-a-for-loop-over-an-arithmetic-expression) [Sympy](https://www.sympy.org/en/index.html) can do the rest of the work.

-With the formula for the [second example](#motivation) it can be done manually too:
+Using the formula for the [second example](#motivation) it can be done manually too:
 ```
 r = (b**2 - b + max(a, c + 1) - max(a, c + 1)**2) / 2
 ```
 #### What to do with min/max?
-The last example contains calls to `min()` and `max()`.
-As shown above, merging if statements into for loops also creates such terms.
+The last example contains calls to `min()` and `max()` and, as shown above, such terms are also the result of merging if statements into for loops.

 Unfortunatelly, dealing with `min()` and `max()` isn't exactly straight forward.
 If you want to understand how it is done take a look at the code, specifically at the `eliminate_symbol_from_max_min()` methods and the `SympyMaxMinSplitter` class.
 ## Usage
 Download [loop_to_constant.py](loop_to_constant.py).
 At the very end of the file you will find the variable `python_string`.
 Set it to your Python code (or try the provided example).
 Execute.
 The transformed Python code will be printed to the console.
-C++ is supported as well: Just below `python_string` change `.dump_python()` to `.dump_cpp()`.
+Output in C++ is supported as well: Just below `python_string` change `.dump_python()` to `.dump_cpp()`.

 Just above `python_string` there are a few settings.
 Try manipulating them and see whether/how it affects the result.

 Note that the provided examples increment variables (e.g. `r+=...`) which were never defined.
 That's intentional.
 The algorithm expects that and assumes these variables to have an initial value of 0.
-### Dependencies
+#### Dependencies
+- Python
 - [Sympy](https://www.sympy.org/en/index.html)
 ## A real world example
-Finding a closed from formula for for loops is all well and good, but what do we actually need that for?
+Finding a closed from formula for loops is all well and good, but what do we actually need that for?
+The problem that led me to write this algorithm was something like this:

-Imagine you have $n$ apples to give away and there are $5$ people in need of apples.
-How many possibilities to distribute your apples to the $5$ people are there?
+Imagine you have $n$ apples to give away and you have $5$ friends who are in need of apples.
+In what and in how many ways can you distribute your apples across your friends?
-If $n = 0$, there are $p = 1$ possibilities.
+If $n = 0$, there is $p = 1$ possibility.
+Everyone gets 0 apples.
-If $n = 1$, $p = 5$ because you can give your apple to person $1$, $2$, $3$, $4$ or $5$.
+If $n = 1$, $p = 5$ because you can give your apple to friend $1$, $2$, $3$, $4$ or $5$.
+The others get 0 apples.
 If $n = 2$, $p = 15$.
-There actually exists a mathematical formula for this.

-In my situation there were additional constraints: There was a maximum and minimum number of apples per person.
-The maximum was the same for all persons, the minimum values varied.
-No formula exists for this modified problem.
+Let us complicate the problem a bit further by imposing a maximum and minimum number of apples per friend.

 The function in [real_world_example.cpp](real_world_example.cpp) returns a `std::vector` of all possible apple distributions (not just the number of possibilities).
 Depending on the parameters there might be millions of possibilities resulting in millions of calls to `std::vector::push_back` resulting in many, many, many reallocations.
 Not millions, but still a lot.
 Reallocations are expensive.